ytakzk/cloud_table/README.md

 # DeepTable

-ETH DFAB 2018 Project for Frame Mobel by Nicolas & Yuta Exercice to design an fdm printed join for a space frame, aimed at a table.
+ETH DFAB 2018 Project for Frame Mobel by Nicolas & Yuta

+Exercice to design a fdm printed join for a space frame, aimed at a table.
 The general idea is to have as little human input as possible for the general design of the table.
 The join in contrast would have a strong emphasize on the human intent.

 ## Workflow